jarrenbr/ThesisPublic/README.md

 ## Reducing the Neural Network Traversal Space for Boolean Abstractions
 ### Abstract
-A reverse traversal (N) of the neural network is contrasted with a forward traversal (F).
-The Neural Constantness Heuristic, Neural Constant Propagation, shared logic, and negligible neural nodes are considered to reduce a neural layer's input space and reduce the amount of neural nodes approximated.
+The inherent intricate topology of a neural network (NN) decreases our understanding of its function and purpose.
+Neural network abstraction and analysis techniques are designed to increase the comprehensibility of these computing structures.
+To achieve a more concise and interpretable representation of a NN as a Boolean graph (BG), the Neural Constantness Heuristic, Neural Constant Propagation, shared logic, and negligible neural nodes are considered to reduce a neural layer’s input space and reduce the number of approximated neural nodes.
+Two parsing methods to translate NNs to BGs, reverse traversal (N) and forward traversal (F), are contrasted.
+For most use cases, N is the better choice.

 ## Survey: Logic, Automata, and Game Theory